Updated on 2026-05-08 GMT+08:00

 • Disable: Data is not encrypted.

-• Enable: If you select this option, your data will be encrypted on disks and stored in ciphertext after you create an instance.
+• Enable: Your data will be encrypted on disks and stored in ciphertext after you create an instance.
 When you download encrypted objects, the ciphertext will be decrypted into plain text and then sent to you.
 Disk encryption can improve data security and may have slight impacts on database writes and reads.

 • Key Name: Select an existing key or create one.